bababooex/raspberrypi-subghz-ASK/README.md

 Image of simple receiver
 # Subghz file support
 Because a lot of .sub files in subghz database contain RAW files, you can send them using external ASK module.
-This will probably work for bruteforcing and code search, but I haven't tested it yet only withe weather stations and that works well.
+This will probably work for bruteforcing and code search, but I haven't tested it yet, only with weather stations and that works well.
 I included some files from flipper database to test.
 # External references
 - https://github.com/Zero-Sploit/FlipperZero-Subghz-DB - Flipper zero subghz database
 - https://github.com/merlinepedra25/flipperzero-bruteforce - Flipper zero bruteforce files